 Generally under-voltage is a product of a fast discharge over an extended period of time and the cell will recover if not used.
 But as cells age, there is always one that is first to permanently fail.
-In some cases, the whole unit can be salvaged by replacing the defective cell; in other cases, multiple cells are showing age and it is time for wholesale replacement.
+In some cases, the whole unit can be salvaged by replacing one defective cell; in other cases, multiple cells are showing age and it is time for wholesale replacement.
 The worst case for the dealer is when a battery pack is provided new with one cell that goes quickly bad.
 The dealer often is in a position of loosing all his profit from swapping out a battery pack if he doesn't have the means to repair the defective new unit.
-And often, the BMS board is making his situation worse.
+And often, the BMS board is forcing his situation as it is the board that doesn't offer operation with less than ideal battery performance.

 So if the BMS not only did protection and balancing, but also offered a mode to provide a remedial recovery charge to such cells, everyone would be much happier.
+If remedial charging is not feasible, then offering to bypass a 'dead cell' until a replacement is available is another good feature.